If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 Understandably, that’s not something Teachable can help you with.
 I said creating an online course was easy, but I didn’t say it was quick!

-Teachable hosts and backs-up your materials so you don’t have to worry about losing anything.
+Teachable hosts videos and other materials inside of the LMS, so you don’t have to worry about losing anything.
 You also own your student course data.
 If you’re concerned, you can export your student data, contact list and revenue information any time.

 I sometimes got lost while clicking around menu items on the Teachable dashboard, but the drag and drop builder is relatively easy to use.

 The best way of communicating with new and existing students is via email.
-You might want to welcome them to your course, ask for feedback or let students know about a new module or lesson.
+Welcome them to your course, ask for feedback or let students know about a new lesson, module or even a course.

 Selling Your Course

-There’s no point in creating a great course if you can’t sell it!
+What’s the point in creating a great course if you can’t sell it?!

 Teachable provides several sales page templates designed to convert.
-If you can build out a page in WordPress, you can customise these templates.
+They work via a drag and drop builder.
+If you can build out a page in WordPress, you can customize these templates.
+Again, I recommend writing your sales copy and gathering images for the course in question before building the sales page.

 Teachable supports advanced pricing options such as one-time fees, a subscription, a payment plan and so on.
 It accepts payment via PayPal, Stripe and most major credit cards including Visa and MasterCard.